dustinpfister/blog_posts/_posts/vuejs-filter.md

 ### 1.1 - Get the examples here and for all other vuejs examples at my guthub repo

 All the examples here as well as for all my other vuejs examples that i write about here can be [found at my test\_vuejs github repo](https://github.com/dustinpfister/test_vuejs/tree/master/public/forpost/vuejs-filter).
+I will not be getting into detail about how to clone down and set up the repo here as I have outlined that in detail in my [getting started post on vuejs](/2019/05/05/vuejs-getting-started/).

 ## 2 - Vue filter as an Vue Instance Option